 Software and automation cannot account for the experience that these mature age workers bring to the job.
 The benefit of keeping people in the workforce is they have a wealth of life-long experience to draw from.
 However as such, they should not be needed for mundane tasks.

 Automation is removing the need for humans to do repetitive tasks, and streamline systems so everyone in a company is on the same page.
 With Australia ranking highly on the OECD rankings for training of mature age workers, it’s clear that organisation is crucial.

 Apps such as Roubler don’t separate employees into young and old.
-All of the recruitment and organisation is run by a single program.
+All of the recruitment and organisation is run by a single program – our all-in-one workforce management software (WMS).
 Where previously payroll was separate to scheduling, and that again was separate from onboarding, now they are in a single place.
 Instead of hiring workers for their skills at clicking buttons to pay employee after employee, you can hire for experience.
-And this is something Australian mature age workers have in spades.
+And this is something Australian mature age workers have in spade.